denyshubh/cert-sync/README.md

 - Access to a **Kubernetes v1.28+** cluster
 - An **AWS account** with permissions to use AWS Certificate Manager (ACM)
   - Necessary IAM permissions: `acm:ImportCertificate`, `acm:ListCertificates`, `acm:DescribeCertificate`, `acm:AddTagsToCertificate`
+  - If using assume role functionality: `sts:AssumeRole` permission for the controller's service account

 ### To Deploy on the Cluster